Editor’s Note: AI Cloud, Einstein GPT, and other cloud GPT products are now Einstein. For the latest on Salesforce Einstein, go here.

 Salesforce surveyed over 1,000 marketers as part of its Generative AI Snapshot Series and found that 51% are currently using** generative AI.
-An additional 22% plan to use it very soon, totaling nearly three-quarters of marketers.
+An additional 22% plan to use it very soon, totalling nearly three-quarters of marketers.

 However, over a third (39%) also say they don’t know how to safely use generative AI.
 They raise concerns about its accuracy and report a need for human oversight, as well as proper training and trusted customer data, to leverage the technology effectively at work.

 From personalisation to productivity — marketers say generative AI is transforming their role

 Marketers using generative AI are already targeting the basics, like content creation (76%) and writing copy (76%).
 But many see a wholesale overhaul of their work on the horizon, with 53% saying generative AI is a ‘game changer.’
 Respondents cite reasons for this that include its ability to transform the way they analyse data, personalise messaging content, build marketing campaigns, and build/optimise SEO strategy.

 With generative AI, marketers also say they expect to save time and be able to focus on more strategic work:

 - 71% say generative AI will eliminate busy work.

 - 71% say generative AI will allow them to focus on more strategic work.

 - In fact, they estimate generative AI will save them over five hours per week – the equivalent of over a month per year* at work.

 3 Things Marketers Can Do Faster with Generative AI